aveaustin/Data-Visualization-Portfolio/critique-by-design.md

 ## Inspiration and Critique

 The original data visualization behind this project comes from the Federal Reserve Bank of St. Louis in an article titled "[Military Expenditures: How Do the Top-Spending Nations Compare?](https://www.stlouisfed.org/on-the-economy/2023/jan/military-expenditures-how-top-spending-nations-compare)".
-As a member of the U.S. Armed Forces, I frequeltnly hear about the Untied States' military spending habits in converstaion.
+As a member of the U.S. Armed Forces, I frequently hear about the United States' military spending habits in conversation.
 Some proclaim it's too high while argue claim it's not enough.
-Both arguments have some merit when backed with data and facts; however I baulk at strong **misinformed** beliefs.
+Both arguments have some merit when backed with data and facts; however, I baulk at strong **misinformed** beliefs.
 This graph was featured in a tweet by the St. Louis Federal Reserve Bank with the caption "An analysis looks at how defense spending among the nations with the highest expenditures has changed since 1992 and what may have driven the changes".
 Without investing the time to read --or at least conduct a full analysis of the graph, the casual viewer is at risk of receiving a message which is far from the truth.
 The first graph in the article can found below:

 ### Top Six Countries by Military Expenditure